 For more decorating advice, tips and hacks head over to our hub page.

-For painting interior walls, it’s best to opt for a set of rollers in different sizes as will allow for greater versatility and for a smooth finish, even in the tightest of corners.
+For painting interior walls, it’s best to opt for a set of rollers in different sizes, as this will allow for greater versatility and a smooth finish, even in the tightest of corners.
 You'll find more advice on this in our guide to how to paint rooms and walls.

 On the other hand, if you are painting furniture, then smaller rollers will allow you to get into the nooks and crannies while maintaining a smooth coat.

-Most rollers will come with paint trays, but not all, so factor that in if you need one, and standard pile length is medium for most DIY jobs, but you may prefer to opt for a longer pile on textured or larger surface areas.
+Most rollers will come with paint trays, but not all, so factor that in if you need one.
+Standard pile length is medium for most DIY jobs, but you may prefer to opt for a longer pile on textured or larger surface areas.